-The moles of chicken brain neuronal nicotinic receptor epibatidine binding sites bound per liter of antibody stock solution is measured using a solid phase RIA using goat anti-rat IgG bound to microwell plates.
+The moles of Torpedo california electric organ muscle-type receptor α -bungarotoxin binding sites bound per liter of antibody stock solution is measured using a liquid phase RIA as described by Lindstrom, J., et al., 13 and by a solid phase RIA using goat anti-rat IgG bound to microwell plates.
 Antibody dilutions for these assays were 1:5,000 - 1:1,000,000.